Peet's Coffee: Products

 In September 2015, Peet's announced that it was adding all-day breakfast options to its menu.
 The change would be implemented in the Chicago market, and eventually, would be added at all locations.

-Peet's Coffee started formulating the blend in 2014 and first added it to its coffeebar menu in summer 2015.
-In July 2016, Peet's released a complementary line of bottled cold brew coffee to 400 locations in the San Francisco area including Peet's coffeebars and grocery stores.
+Peet's Coffee started formulating its cold brew blend in 2014, adding it to its coffeebar menu in the summer of 2015.
+In July 2016, Peet's released a line of bottled cold brew coffee to 400 locations in the San Francisco area including Peet's coffeebars and grocery stores.
 Peet's coldbrew was initially offered in three flavors: Baridi Black, Coffee au Lait, and Dark Chocolate.
 Almond Milk was added to the line of bottled cold brew in May 2017.

-In December 2016, Peet's added a Slow Bar to its newest D.C. coffeebar, featuring French press, pour-over and siphon brewing methods.
+In December 2016, Peet's added a Slow Bar to its newest D.C. coffeebar, featuring French press, pour-over, and siphon brewing methods.

 In March 2025, the company announced that as of June, it would no longer upcharge for plant-based milk additions to their drinks.